 Preserving Cultural Resources While Fighting Fire by ODF(Video)

 Cultural Resource Impacts

 The statewide heritage recovery efforts are coordinated with the Oregon State Historic Preservation Office and partners from the local, state, federal and tribal levels.
 This subgroup is supporting heritage sites and the organizations that support them, including museums, historical societies, historic cemeteries, historic downtowns and archaeology sites.
 Resources:

 The NCRRTF’s funding-focused subgroup produced a resource form that connects assessment recommendations to potential funding sources, including both FEMA and non-FEMA.
 This form brought together multiple state and federal agencies with funding authority to maximize the benefit from each dollar spent.

 Wildfire Impact Assessments

-Conduct necessary assessments, compile information and data from studies by individual land managers, collaborate and share resources to carry out necessary assessments and share.
+The NCRRTF will conduct necessary assessments, compile information and data from studies by individual land managers, and collaborate and share resources.
 Assessments such as the Erosion Threat Assessment and Reduction Team (ETART) will look at the impacts across the board.